 In addition to the layer number, you can assign individual names to the layers:

-- 1. Select Drawing > Others > Visualisation >Layers, Designation in the select of the - 2.
+- 1. Select Drawing > Others > Visualisation > Layers, Designation.
+This will also show you which layers are visible (status: on). - 2.
 In the Name column, enter the desired layer names. - 3.
 Click OK to exit the window.

 Show/Hide layers